lukes/herald/README.md

 By default Herald will use Ruby's `$stdout` and simply prints what it finds.

-You can swap in another action by passing Herald one of the following `action` parameters:
+Swap in another action by passing Herald one of the following `action` parameters:

 #### Growl